 As mentioned previously, I work in IT for my day job.

 While IT work is not my passion by any means, if I have the right job, I can enjoy it.
-It pays the bills and allows my a past partner and I to enjoy the parts of life that are our passion.
+It pays the bills and allows my someone and I to enjoy the parts of life that are our passion.

 Occasionally, due to the nature of the work, I do have to work at nights or weekends.

 I won’t bore anyone with the details, but I was on point for a migration project that took place late into Friday evening.
 I also had to check in a few times over the weekend with other people involved with the project to see if there were any issues.